layervault/api_v2/16_Presentations.md

 **Parameters**

 - `links/project` (required, String) ID of the Project to attach this presentation to
-- `links/revisions` (optional, Array of Strings) Zero or more IDs of revisions to add to this presentation
+- `links/previews` (optional, Array of Strings) Zero or more IDs of previews to add to this presentation

 **Notes on the Request**